 Aggie McMahon is a program specialist in the life sciences division, supporting the neuroscience portfolio.
 Aggie joined The Kavli Foundation in 2018 as a science program fellow and served as program director for the International Brain Initiative.

 Prior to joining the foundation, Aggie was the program manager for the ENIGMA Consortium with Dr. Paul Thompson at the University of Southern California.
 ENIGMA is an innovative, worldwide collaboration in neuroimaging and genomics which leverages archival data by distributing openly available analysis protocols.

 Aggie is an east-coast transplant who received her Bachelor of Science degree in Psychology from the University of North Carolina at Chapel Hill.
-When not in the office or traveling, she can be found outside enjoying the Southern California landscape.
+She is particularly passionate about incentivizing team science, data harmonization and dissemination, and broadening progressive science practices.